zen-xu/ghostty/README.md

 $ cd macos && xcodebuild
 ```

+> [!NOTE]
+> If you're using the Nix environment on macOS, `xcodebuild` will
+> fail due to the linker environment variables Nix sets.
+You must
+> run the `xcodebuild` command specifically outside of the Nix
+> environment.

 This will output the app to `macos/build/ReleaseLocal/Ghostty.app`.
 This app will be not be signed or notarized.
 [Official continuous builds are available](https://github.com/mitchellh/ghostty/releases/tag/tip)